espaces-marx/ai-radicals/guide_en.md

 - **Language**

 The more widely a language is used internationally (especially online), the more likely it is that large AI models will represent it accurately in their text generation.
 However, these models are still primarily designed using English texts, so when generating non-English texts it is important to be aware of the occasional invented word or over-representation of unusual phrasing.
-That said, errors are becoming increasingly rare.
+That said, errors of this kind are becoming increasingly rare.

 - **AI can sometimes be a bit too friendly**